makyen/StackExchange-userscripts/Roomba-Forecaster/README.md

 [![Roomba Forecaster location on the page](https://github.com/makyen/StackExchange-userscripts/raw/master/Roomba-Forecaster/README-assets/location-on-page-with-red-circle-660px.png)](https://github.com/makyen/StackExchange-userscripts/raw/master/Roomba-Forecaster/README-assets/location-on-page-with-red-circle.png)

 ###Additional information in tooltip (default)
 The reason(s) the question does not qualify for the three different Roomba tasks is included in a table.
-The table is, by default displayed in a tooltip which is displayed when the mouse hovers over the "roomba" status line.
+The table is, by default displayed in a tooltip when the mouse hovers over the "roomba" status line:

-Roomba line with tooltip displayed:
 ![tooltip](https://github.com/makyen/StackExchange-userscripts/raw/master/Roomba-Forecaster/README-assets/tooltip.png)

 The table can, alternately, always be visible by selecting the appropriate display option.